Therapy is extremely important in helping to manage the symptoms of Parkinson’s.

 Other therapies available in the Rehabilitation Unit include Interactive Metronome Therapy and Nordic Walking Training.

-Neurological Therapy at Hospital of St Cross in Rugby
+Neurological Therapy in South Warwickshire and Rugby

 Neurological Therapy at George Eliot Hospital